Eyezuhk/eyezuhk.github.io/_pages/about.md

     <p>Cyber Security Analyst</p>
     <p>Fortaleza - CE - Brazil</p>

-news: false # includes a list of news items
+news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-With a background in <code class="language-plaintext highlighter-rouge">Telecommunications Engineering</code> and a passion for personal and interpersonal development, I am committed to advancing my career in <code class="language-plaintext highlighter-rouge">cybersecurity</code>.
+I've always been curious about how things work, which led me to study <code class="language-plaintext highlighter-rouge">Telecommunications Engineering</code>.
+I gained valuable experience in scientific <code class="language-plaintext highlighter-rouge">research</code> within a photonics laboratory, where I explored the fascinating world of light and its applications.

-I have honed my problem-solving and communication skills, believing that knowledge sharing is essential for achieving common goals.
-My experience in Security Operations (<code class="language-plaintext highlighter-rouge">SOC</code>), particularly with <code class="language-plaintext highlighter-rouge">SIEM</code>, has fueled my interest in <code class="language-plaintext highlighter-rouge">Threat Hunting</code>, where I actively seek hidden threats.
-Working with large national and international companies has enriched my expertise and equipped me to multitask effectively, balancing responsibilities while maintaining quality and efficiency.
+However, my true passion is in <code class="language-plaintext highlighter-rouge">information security</code>.
+I've spent most of my career working in <code class="language-plaintext highlighter-rouge">Security Operations</code>, where I've developed strong problem-solving and communication skills.
+I believe that sharing knowledge is key to achieving common goals.
+My experience with <code class="language-plaintext highlighter-rouge">SIEM</code> has sparked a passion for <code class="language-plaintext highlighter-rouge">Threat Hunting</code>, where I actively seek out hidden threats.

-I am currently focused on expanding my skills in <code class="language-plaintext highlighter-rouge">Digital Forensics and Incident Response (DFIR)</code> and <code class="language-plaintext highlighter-rouge">Malware Analysis</code>.
+I've had the opportunity to work with organizations from around the world, which has helped me become a skilled multitasker and team player.
+I'm currently looking to expand my skills in <code class="language-plaintext highlighter-rouge">Digital Forensics and Incident Response (DFIR)</code>, and <code class="language-plaintext highlighter-rouge">Malware Analysis</code>.

-I am dedicated to contributing to a safer digital environment, protecting organizations and individuals from cyber threats, and I am eager to grow in this dynamic field.
+My goal is to contribute to a safer online world, protecting people and organizations from cyber threats.

+I'm excited to continue learning and growing in this dynamic field.